Admission to the University Honors Program

 - Incoming UC Davis Transfer students are invited to join UHP during the Transfer Admissions period.
 All students who are offered the Regents Scholarship will be invited to join UHP; if openings remain, additional invitations will be based on an Undergraduate Admissions holistic review.
 Students are notified through the campus acceptance email and packet if they have been invited to join the University Honors Program.
 Selected UHP participants must accept their offer via MyAdmissions by the UC Davis SIR deadline (June 1) for transfer admissions.

 - Select high performing, high potential UC Davis first-year students are invited to apply through the UHP On-Campus Admit (OCA) program.
-Selected first-year students will be emailed an electronic application by February.
-The application consists of short open-ended essays and questionnaire responses, requires a letter of recommendation from a UC Davis faculty member - Associate, Assistant, or (Full) Professor; Lecturers accepted - and an optional letter from an individual who can speak to one's current and future contributions (e.g., community agency, advisor).
+Selected first-year students will be emailed an electronic application during Winter quarter.
+The application consists of short open-ended essays and questionnaire responses and also requires a recommendation form from a UC Davis faculty member, graduate student, or staff member.
 Applicants will be notified by mid-April of their acceptance/decline status.

 Frequently Asked Questions about Admission to UHP